thekillerman2403/Image_Colorization_Using_GANs/README.md

 - Integrate attention mechanisms for better global context
 - Use LAB color space instead of RGB for more natural colorization
 - Apply the model to historical photo restoration tasks
-- Deploy as a web application for interactive colorization

 ---